--d) Coordination Actions
+d) Coordination Actions

-- Coordination of national/regional programmes on ICT for Energy Efficiency, advancing the European Research Area in this interdisciplinary domain, facilitating the exchange of best practices, identifying common R&D priorities and creating a common understanding of the implications of regulation and energy market liberalisation. - Co-ordinated co-operation and communication within the multidisciplinary "ICT for energy-efficiency" research community in Europe, in view of delivering concrete outputs such us: - R&D roadmap(s) based on international workshops on selected topics and wide public consultations. - -o Interoperability frameworks and standards based on the exchange of best practices, the organisation of interoperability tests and the production of technical papers for standards bodies. - Awareness raising based on the organisation of interdisciplinary workshops / conferences and press campaigns. - -o_Analysis of the implications on education and training systems of introducing ICT for Energy Efficiency as a cross-discipline path at the earliest stage.
+- Coordination of national/regional programmes on ICT for Energy Efficiency, advancing the European Research Area in this interdisciplinary domain, facilitating the exchange of best practices, identifying common R&D priorities and creating a common understanding of the implications of regulation and energy market liberalisation. - Co-ordinated co-operation and communication within the multidisciplinary 'ICT for energy-efficiency' research community in Europe, in view of delivering concrete outputs such us: - R&D roadmap(s) based on international workshops on selected topics and wide public consultations. - Interoperability frameworks and standards based on the exchange of best practices, the organisation of interoperability tests and the production of technical papers for standards bodies. - Awareness raising based on the organisation of interdisciplinary workshops / conferences and press campaigns. - Analysis of the implications on education and training systems of introducing ICT for Energy Efficiency as a cross-discipline path at the earliest stage.

-- Reinforced European industrial and technological position in ICT-enabled energy efficiency technologies. - Strengthened and consolidated European excellence in engineering at the intersection of control, computing, communications, energy and construction. - The emergence of an open electricity market including local and virtual operators.
+- Reinforced European industrial and technological position in ICT-enabled energy efficiency technologies. - Strengthened and consolidated European excellence in engineering at the intersection of control, computing, communications, energy and construction. - The emergence of an open electricity market including local and virtual operators. - Progress through standardised control algorithms and communication protocols to enable systems built on components from different suppliers. - Energy savings in residential and commercial buildings of around 30%. - Reduced energy intensity of the economy and behavioural changes in the society at large.